Gabboxl/LinkShorter/README.md

 # linkshorter
-A simple PHP class which inlcude the most link-shorter services.
+A simple PHP class which inlcude the most link-shortener services.